vgatherps/beautiful-jekyll/_posts/2020-03-17-discriminant.md

 |----|------|--------|
 |Discriminant|20|330|
 |Discriminant w/o length checks| 10 | 310|

-There's not much to say other than that the discriminant method has very little cost, especially compared to the scanner which took ~3k cycles.

 ### A basic message format
 Let's consider a simplified version of this message format.
 Each field consists of: